PEAK-Legacy/Contextual/README.txt

 This package is in active development, but not all features are stable and documented.  ``Service`` objects work as advertised, as does the support for using "with"-like operations in older versions of Python.
-Most of the other features haven't been used in any real way yet, and so the designs are still subject to change prior to an actual 0.7a1 release.
+Most of the other features haven't been used (or even documented!) in any real way yet, and so the designs are still subject to change prior to an actual 0.7a1 release.

+(All the included code is covered by tests, though, so you can always dig through them for technical documentation; the developer guide and tutorial is just woefully incomplete as yet.)

 Currently, Contextual is only available via SVN checkout.